mrobson/openstackupi-openshift/README.md

       - role: `preflight`
     - `openstack.yml`: Builds the openstack environment - project, quotas, user, roles, flavors, keypair, security groups, network, subnet and router
       - role: `openstack`
-    - `apiserver.yml`: Creates and configures the apiserver for the environment - osp api instance with external access, private dns server and haproxy loadbalancer for openshift
+    - `apiserver.yml`: Creates and configures the apiserver for the environment - osp api instance with external access, private dns server and haproxy loadbalancer for openshift.
+It also updates the `/etc/hosts` file of your localhost for API access if you set `update_hosts: true` in `group_vars/all`
       - role: `apiserver`
+      - role: `hosts` conditional: `update_hosts: true`
       - role: `bind`
       - role: `loadbalancer`
     - `openshift.yml`: Creates the openshift environment - static port allocations, 7 instances and any required floating ips for external access - bootstrap, master0-2, worker0-2
       - role: `openshift`
+      - role: `waitforcomplete` conditional: `wait_for_complete: true`

 The uninstall playbook has 1 role

 3. Uninstall Playbook
-    - `uninstall.yml`: Deletes all of the instances, floating ips, port allocations, router, subnet, network, user and project
+    - `uninstall.yml`: Deletes all of the instances, floating ips, port allocations, router, subnet, network, user and project.
+Does not remove the CoreOS image or flavors by default.
+If you want to remove them as well, set `remove_image_and_flavors: true` in `group_vars/openstack`
       - role: `uninstall`

 API and Console Access
 ----------------------

-If you do not have proper name resolution from your local machine, you can setup your local hosts file for console and cli access
+If you do not have proper name resolution from your local machine, you can setup your local hosts file for console and cli access.
+With `update_hosts: true` and sudo access, this will be updated automatically.

 ```
 <apiserver_public_ip>    api.mrobson.mattshift.lab